kamileyagci/dsc-phase-1-project/README.md

 10. Analyse Business Question 4: Which genres make the most profit?
     * Create a subset of the data with the selected/required columns for Question 4.
     * Filter data specifed for Question 4:
-        i) Remove duplicate movies.
+        * Remove duplicate movies.
-        ii) Remove old movies with release year before 1990; focus on past 30 years. iii) Select the high budget movies (production_budget > $100,000,000).
+        * Remove old movies with release year before 1990; focus on past 30 years.
+        * Select the high budget movies (production_budget > $100,000,000).
 This selection is based on the analysis for Question 1.
     * GroupBy Genres and calculate the median Profit and median Profit Rate.
     * Data Visualization: Bar Graphs for Profit and Profit Rate.
 Common genres with large number of movies will be displayed only.
     * Visually determine the most profitable names based on two bar graphs: Profit and Profit Rate.